shorebirdtech/docs/docs/guides/release/android.md

 description: Release a Code Push App to the Google Play Store
 ---

-# Releasing a code push app to the Google Play Store
+# Releasing to the Google Play Store

 This guide walks through releasing a code push app to the Google Play Store and applying a patch to that release.